Find out more

 Why become a living donor?

 Many family members care for loved ones whose lives are centred around dialysis, they witness the emotional, physical, and mental impact it has on them.
-It’s this experience that leads some relatives to think about making a living donation.
-If this is you, please take a look at the information on this website and keep talking!
+It is this experience that leads some relatives to think about becoming a living donor.
+Our website has useful information to support your decision.

 Frequently asked questions